 Lumps related to autoimmune disease normally appear throughout the body.
 It's also common to have other symptoms such as muscle pain, nausea, vomiting, and night sweats.

-What to do: If you think you have an autoimmune disease you should go to the doctor to do general tests and start adequate treatment, if necessary.
+How to treat: If you think you have an autoimmune disease you should go to the doctor to do general tests and start adequate treatment, if necessary.

 Various types of cancer demand a lot of work from the immune system, and therefore it's not uncommon for lumps to appear in several locations of the body.
 The types of cancer that more often cause lumps are lymphomas and leukemia.

-What to do: When all other causes have been excluded, but the lumps are still present, you may need to do some blood tests, to identify possible tumor markers.
+How to treat: When all other causes have been excluded, but the lumps are still present, you may need to do some blood tests, to identify possible tumor markers.
 Other exams that will also help reach a diagnosis include CT scans and MRIs.